Wiznet/WIZnet-S2E-Tool-GUI/README.md

 # Overview

-WIZnet-S2E-Tool-GUI == Configuration Tool for WIZnet serial to ethernet devices.
+WIZnet-S2E-Tool-GUI is Configuration Tool for WIZnet serial to ethernet devices.

-Python interpreter based and it == platform independent.
-It works on version 3.x python.
+Python interpreter based and it is platform independent.
+It works on python version 3.6 or later.

 <img src="https://github.com/Wiznet/WIZnet-S2E-Tool-GUI/blob/master/doc/images/wizconfig_main_V1.0.0.png" width="85%"></img>